Skip to main content

 The Fast & The Furriest® 5K, 10K, Dog Walk, & Pet Fest

 Join us on the first Saturday of June for our major annual fundraiser to benefit Animal Services.
-The event includes 10K and 5K races, a dog walk, free vaccination-microchip clinic, pet contests, live music, food vendors, exhibitors, local rescue organization, and discounted adoptions.
+The event includes 10K and 5K races, a dog walk, free vaccination-microchip clinic, pet contests, live music, food vendors, exhibitors, local rescue organizations, and discounted adoptions.

-This annual charity fundraiser is organized by the City of Rochester Animal Services and the Verona Street Animal Society (VSAS), a not-for-profit 501(c)3 organization established to help support the mission and programs of Animal Services through fundraising and promotion.
 The event raises awareness about the City's animal shelter and its programs and helps boost adoptions and volunteer recruitment.
 Additionally, the funds raised help support critical programs including spay/neuter, pet adoption, foster care, shelter enrichment and canine play yard, community outreach, and improved animal care at the shelter.

 If you are interested in getting involved with the event, contact us at info@vsas.org.

 Rochester Animal Services periodically holds free canine DAAP (Distemper/Parvovirus) vaccine clinics (does not include rabies vaccine).
-Please see upcoming dates/times below.
+Please see the upcoming dates/times below.
 The vaccine clinics are held in parking lot C (by the blue storage bins) of the Rochester Community Sports Complex.
 Enter the parking lot at 448 Smith Street.

 The vaccine clinic is available to City of Rochester Resident dogs only.
 Dogs must be on a leash and only one dog per person.
 The line for vaccines will be closed 1/2 hour before ending.
 Dog DAAP (Distemper/Parvovirus) vaccinations only.
 NO APPOINTMENT NEEDED.